 You can watch the video in the post for visual instructions.In a large, fine-meshed sieve, rinse the rice well under running cold water until the water runs clear.
 Fill a large pot with cold water and place the sieve over the pot, so that the rice is submerged in water.
 Soak for at least one hour, preferably three hours or overnight.

 Drain the soaking water and add fresh water to the pot (filled about 1/3-1/2 full).
 Bring to a boil, and place the sieve with the rice over the pot of simmering water.
 Make sure that the sieve doesn't touch the water.
 Cover the sieve with a kitchen towel and a lid and steam for 30-50 minutes, or until tender.
 The steaming time depends on how long you soaked the rice.
 If you soaked it for just one hour, the steaming time will be close to one hour and if you soaked it for 3 hours it will be about 30 minutes.
 You can also use a steamer basket.

 In a pan mix together 1 cup coconut milk, 1/4 cup sweetener of choice (e.g. organic sugar or Erythritol, etc.), and 1/3 teaspoon sea salt.
 Bring the mixture to a boil and stir to dissolve the sugar.
 Taste it and add more sweetener if needed.
 Turn off the heat and stir in the steamed rice.
 Cover the pan.
 Set aside for about 45-60 minutes.

 To a pan add 1/2 cup coconut milk, 1 1/2 tablespoon sweetener of choice, a pinch of sea salt, and the cornstarch.
 Bring the sauce to a boil and let simmer over medium heat for about one minute until thickened.

-- The nutrition information refers to one of eight servings (made with regular sugar and canned coconut milk).
+The nutrition information refers to one of four servings (made with Erythritol and lite canned coconut milk).